 TABLE 2.
-KEY PLANS AND RELATIONSHIP TO CWRP Plan Type Description Relationship to CWRP Additional Information Official Community Plan Municipalities, regional districts and the Islands Trust have the authority to develop official community plans under the Local Government Act .
+KEY PLANS AND RELATIONSHIP TO CWRP Plan Type Description Relationship to CWRP Additional Information Official Community Plan Municipalities, regional districts and the Islands Trust have the authority to develop official community plans under the Local Government Act.
 These plans create and implement a comprehensive and long-term vision for land use, social, cultural, infrastructure, transportation, economic, environmental, and other community-based planning priorities.
 Provides community demographic data and growth trends.
 Can set forth policies to support wildfire hazard planning.
 Can reference the CWRP for information related to wildfire hazard and link this with growth and development decisions.
 Official Community Plans (BC Website) First Nations Comprehensive Community Plan Comprehensive Community Planning is a community-led approach to planning, where the process is driven and owned by all community members rather than by a small group or committee.
 Provides community demographic data and growth trends.
 Can set forth policies to support wildfire hazard planning.
 Can reference the CWRP for information related to wildfire hazard and link this with growth and development decisions.
-Comprehensive Community Planning for First Nations in BC (CCP Handbook)

-TABLE 2.
-KEY PLANS AND RELATIONSHIP TO CWRP Plan Type Description Relationship to CWRP Additional Information Emergency Management Plan The BC Emergency Program Act requires local authorities to prepare a local all hazard Emergency Management Plan (EMP) that addresses the preparation for, response to and recovery from emergencies and disasters.
-As part of this process, local authorities and First Nations are legally required to undertake a Hazard, Risk, and Vulnerability Analysis (HRVA) to determine the hazards affecting their community.
-Wildfire is one of the 57 hazards identified by Emergency Management BC in the provincial all hazards plan.
-The Provincial Strategic Threat Assessment (PSTA), WUI Risk Class Assessment maps and the WUI Wildfire Threat Assessment can be used to support identifying the wildfire risk to the local area of responsibility for input into both the HRVA as part of the EMP, and the wildfire risk assessment within the CWRP.
-Generally, the EMP should identify and incorporate strategic level community wildfire resiliency goals and objectives as part of an all hazards approach, while the CWRP should describe the detailed actions required to address wildfire resiliency based on the seven FireSmart disciplines.
-Coordination between the two plans to eliminate both redundancy and gaps is essential.
+Comprehensive Community Planning for First Nations in BC (CCP Handbook) Emergency Management Plan The BC Emergency Program Act requires local authorities to prepare a local all-hazard Emergency Management Plan (EMP).
+The foundation of the plan is a Hazard, Risk, and Vulnerability Analysis (HRVA), which determines the hazards affecting a community. •The Provincial Strategic Threat Assessment (PSTA), WUI Risk Class Assessment maps, and the WUI Wildfire Threat Assessment can be used to support identifying the wildfire risk to the local area of responsibility for input into both the HRVA as part of the EMP, and the wildfire risk assessment within the CWRP. •The EMP should identify and incorporate strategic-level community wildfire resiliency goals and objectives as part of an all-hazards approach (as outlined in the EMP Guide linked above), while the CWRP should describe the detailed actions required to address wildfire resiliency based on the seven FireSmart disciplines. •Coordination between the two plans to eliminate both redundancy and gaps is essential.
 Emergency Program Act Emergency Management Planning Guide for Local Authorities and First Nations Wildland Urban Interface Risk Class Maps (BC Website)